OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-blank-null-values.md

 ---
-title: Blank and null values in Excel Add-ins
+title: Blank and null values in Excel add-ins
 description: 'Learn how to work with blank an null values in Excel object model methods and properties.' ms.date: 09/03/2020
 localization_priority: Normal
 ---

-# Blank and null values in Excel Add-in
+# Blank and null values in Excel add-ins

 `null` and empty strings have special implications in the Excel JavaScript APIs.
 They're used to represent empty cells, no formatting, or default values.
 This section details the use of `null` and empty string when getting and setting properties.